-Lastly, I was surprised to learn that a lack of sleep could also impact your experience of child birth.
-Huffington cites a study by the University of California, where women who slept less than 6 hours a night in their ninth month of pregnancy, had longer labours and were 4.5 times more likely to required caesarean deliveries.
+Lastly, I was surprised to learn that a lack of sleep could also impact your experience of childbirth.
+Huffington cites a study by the University of California, where women who slept less than 6 hours a night in their ninth month of pregnancy, had longer labours and were 4.5 times more likely to require caesarean deliveries.

 How much sleep do we need?

 So, exactly how much sleep do we need?

 It differs from person to person and women need more sleep than men, but on average we need 7-9 hours of sleep per night.

 For many of us, that seems impossible.
 Laughable almost, when you consider all the times you’re awake dealing with normal motherhood occurrences like sick children, nightmares, regular waking, bedsharing or feeding your baby through the night.
 Then take into account the way it can be hard to turn your mind off.
 That is, if you’ve even managed to get everything done so you can go to bed!

 Even though you can’t always (or ever) get a full 7-9 hours of sleep, there are still things you can do to improve the duration and quality of your sleep.
 And when you do, you’ll see so many benefits in all areas of your wellbeing.
 So, let’s not write off better sleep completely, just because we can’t get to that magic 7-9 hours.
 Every improvement in our sleep is beneficial.